msqrt/ssgl/README.md

             void glsl_main() {
                 col = color;

-                // shaders are hot reloadable! try changing "t" to "0.5f*t" or "-t" and saving the file float angle = t;
+                // shaders are hot reloadable!
+                // try changing "t" to "0.5f*t" or "-t" and saving the file while the program is running float angle = t;

                 // here we call get_rotation() defined in the beginning